maiabennett/DLMS/documentation.md

 - <ins>donorID</ins> (primary key): The unique identifier for a human donor (ex., HuA1) which is assigned in ascending alphabetical (A-Z) and numerical (1-26) order.
 This field is inputted as a string constrained to 5 characters.
 This cannot be adjusted once entered unless accessed from the back end, so spell carefully.
 - age: The age of the human donor as detailed by the American Red Cross documentation.
 This field is inputted as an integer and can be easily adjusted at any time.
 - ethnicity: The race/ethnicity of the human donor as detailed by the American Red Cross documentation.
 This field is inputted as a string constrained to 20 characters and can be easily adjusted at any time.
+- sex: The sex of the human donor as detailed by the American Red Cross documentation.
+This field is inputted by selecting 'M' or 'F' from a dropdown and can be easily adjusted at any time.
 - collected: The date upon which the human donor blood product was received and processed.
 This field is inputted using a responsive calendar and can be easily adjusted at any time.
 - comments: Any relevant comments for the indicated human donor.
 This field is inputted as a string constrained to 300 characters and can be easily adjusted at any time.